Lighthouse Kids: White Island Lighthouse, NH

 2003 - On April 30, 2003 in Washington D.C., Senator Judd Gregg presented Lighthouse Kids with a $250,000, "Save America's Treasures" matching grant.
 In September the N.H. governor and council approved a Memorandum of Agreement between the state of N.H. and Lighthouse Kids.
 Lighthouse Kids started working as partners with the state to raise the funds necessary for the restoration and maintenance of White Island's historic facilities.

 2007 - On April 19 a vicious ocean storm wreaked havoc on White Island!
 The newly replaced lower window on the northeast face of the tower was dislodged and pushed in, the whitewashing below the window was washed off, the covered walkway between the keeper's cottage and tower was destroyed.
 The foghorn and solar panels for the navigational system were also destroyed.
 The United States Coast Guard repaired the navigation equipment; plus they repaired the helicopter landing pad!
 Bill Purdy of New Hampshire Glass went out and repaired the damaged tower window.
-Pickering Marine of Portsmouth N.H. constructed a new marine railway.
+Pickering Marine of Portsmouth N.H. constructed a new marine railway with donated funds from Lighthouse Kids and Striped Bass Association.

 2008 - New England Lighthouse Lovers (NELL) donated $5,200 to replace leaky windows in the keeper's cottage.
 Federal funds were appropriated to replace the covered walkway.

 2009 - Ricci Construction of Portsmouth N.H. completed several updates and repairs on White Island.
 Most importantly, the lower portion of the lighthouse tower was resurfaced by Edison Coatings, www.edisoncoatings.com.
 This coating has a 10-year warrantee and is the material used on Portland Head Light and Pemaquid Point Light in Maine.
 Footings for a new covered walkway were constructed.
-Hopefully, the covered walkway will be constructed in 2011.
+Plans were made for the covered walkway to be constructed in 2011.
 All the windows in the keeper's cottage were replaced and storm windows were installed.
 The easterly gable end of the keeper's cottage was repaired to prevent water access to the interior of the cottage.

 2010 - Rotting timber frames, gutters, trim boards and all clapboards on the northerly side of the keeper's cottage were replaced by Arsenault Construction of Rye, N.H.
 The northern and easterly exterior was painted.